altafidelidad/readme/index.md

-## Welcome to GitHub Pages
+## Alta Fidelidad

-You can use the [editor on GitHub](https://github.com/altafidelidad/readme/edit/master/index.md) to maintain and preview the content for your website in Markdown files.
+Una página de [Sebastián Carrizo] (https://twitter.com/sacarriz) to maintain and preview the content for your website in Markdown files.

 Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.